kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 These web applications demonstrated how useful "xhr" was but the developer community as a whole didn't really notice this.
 That all changed in February 2005, when [Jesse James Garrett wrote his influential AJAX article](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/).

-Garret's article was where the AJAX acronym was defined and was also where the initial AJAX technologies were listed out.
-See the previous section for more on this.
+Garret's article was where the AJAX acronym was defined and was also where the initial AJAX technologies were listed out. <a href="#what-is-ajax">See the previous section for more on this</a>.

 <a name="ajax-javascript"></a>
 <h3 class="h3-guide">Write AJAX with JavaScript</h3>